Water softeners address one of the biggest water quality problems: hard water.

 If you’re considering buying a water softener for your home, you’re probably keen to learn the exact process you can expect from a standard salt-based softener.

 This guide will share the science behind soft water, including what causes hard water and how to get rid of it.
 By the end, you’ll have the knowledge to make the right purchase based on your water softening needs.

 Table of Contents

-Salt-based water softeners are the most popular systems for softening water, with a scientifically-proven softening process to support their effectiveness.
+Salt-based water softeners are the most popular systems for softening water, using the ion exchange process to swap calcium and mahynesium minerals for sodium ions.
 They’re made up of three main components: